MicrosoftDocs/azure-devops-docs/docs/repos/git/go-get.md

 Go is an open-source programming language, also referred to as Golang.
 In Go, you can use the `get` command to download and install packages and dependencies.
 Azure Repos Git provides support for `go get` within an Azure Repos Git repository.
-With `go get`, you will be able to download packages with their dependencies named by the import paths.
+With `go get`, you're able to download packages with their dependencies named by the import paths.
 You can also use the `import` key word inside a go file to specify the import path, using the same syntax described in the following sections.